victorcapelini/prova-quaquadrinhos-html-js/ReadMe.md

 ## Licença

-A licença do projeto escolhida foi a GNU GPLv3 [LICENSE.md](LICENSE.md) para mais detalhes.
+A licença do projeto escolhida foi a GNU GPLv3 [LICENSE](LICENSE) para mais detalhes.